apakhbari/ansible-cis-podman-hardening/README.md

-This Role configures Podman Daemon as per CIS Podman Community Edition Benchmark
+This Role configures Podman Daemon as per CIS Docker Community Edition Benchmark

 > [!IMPORTANT]
 > Tested with Podman 18.06 on rocky linux 8